-A preprint is a full draft of a research paper that is shared publicly before it has been peer reviewed by a journal.
-There are many different names for preprints depending on discipline and conventions, including working paper, discussion paper, technical report.
+A preprint is a full draft of a research paper that is shared publicly before it has been peer reviewed.
+There are many different names for preprints depending on discipline and conventions, including working paper, discussion paper or technical report.

-What are the benefits to me as a researcher?
+What are the benefits of preprints to researchers?

 - Feedback: Preprints allow you to receive valuable feedback from readers before publishing a final version